alexsavio/hansel/README.rst

 Install
 =======

-I am only testing this tool on Python 3.4 and 3.5.
-Maybe it works on Python 2.7 too if you have `six` and `pathlib2` installed.
+It works on Python 3.4, 3.5 and 2.7.
+For Python 2.7 install `pathlib2` as well.

 This package uses setuptools.
 You can install it running: